vivid-inc/ash-ra-template/DEVELOP.md

-# Along the path to ART version 1.0 and beyond
+## Along the path to ART version 1.0 and beyond

 ### Next:
 - Heavy testing of quote nesting and escaping, delimiter escaping, Clojure reader forms, comments.
-- Move away from `(slurp)` in the libraries.
-Test to demonstrate how `slurp` can trip up the user.
-See https://clojuredocs.org/clojure.java.io/resource
-- Set the default command for `(dispatch-command)` to `render`, same for all CLI tooling.
 - clj-art :exec-fn, fully support `(dispatch-command)`.
 See https://practical.li/blog-staging/posts/clojure-cli-tools-understanding-aliases/
 - Investigate OpenSSF Best Practices reporting, such as: https://bestpractices.coreinfrastructure.org/en/projects/2095
 - Explore a `(defmethod)` mechanism for adding options to `(vivid.art/render)`, and try it with `:classpath` and `:repositories` options.
-- Clarify ^:public-api and ^:internal-api + docstrings.
-Is there cljdoc precedent?
 - Consider how to watch for changes in dependent templates, CLJ source files, anything else.
   Also, when rendering out files, use comparisons to indicate when contents haven't changed, and atomic moves to give other tooling a chance to correctly detect changes and respond properly.
 - CLI: Ability to list rendered file paths without writing à la `--dry-run`